maxideri/Python-projects/README.md

 Order_cl:
 It is a program that runs on the command line that receives quantities of an order and the ID of who made the order, and returns the amount to be paid, taking as reference the dollar price from an API.
 If the operation is successful, the purchase is registered in a sqlite database

+Order_app:
+It is the same program than order_cl but made in a graphical interface with tkinter